- ad hoc provisioning profile

 - Apple Developer Program

-Subscription services that offer Apple developers access to technical resources, app services, and support to develop iOS, watchOS, tvOS, and Mac apps for the App Store and Mac App Store.
+Subscription services that offer Apple developers access to technical resources and support to develop iOS, watchOS, tvOS, and Mac apps for the store.

 - Apple ID

 An Apple-issued developer account with a name and password.
-Developers use their Apple ID credentials to sign in to any of the developer program tools.
-A developer or Apple ID can belong to multiple teams, and teams can belong to multiple types of developer programs.
+Developers use their Apple ID credentials to sign in to any of the Apple Developer Program tools.
+A developer or Apple ID can belong to multiple teams.

 - Apple Push Notification service (APNs)